bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 {% end %}

-## Handles are Reference-Counted
+## Handles Are Reference-Counted

 The [`Handle`] type can be thought of as a [smart pointer] with two key properties:

 1. It uses an [`AssetId`] to reference the asset it's pointing to, rather than a true pointer.
-2. It is [reference-counted]: when all of the handles to a given asset are dropped, the asset will be unloaded.
+2. It is [reference-counted]: when all the handles to a given asset are dropped, the asset will be unloaded.

 Whenever a handle is created (or cloned), the counter of "how many handles reference this asset" goes up by one.
 When it is dropped (via replacement, despawning or removing a component, or deleting a resource that stores the handle),